Skip to main content Skip to secondary navigation

 1) Personal Statement: Why would you be an outstanding RAISE Fellow?

-RAISE is a fellowship program intending to help doctoral students participate in purposeful engagement and public impact.
+RAISE is a fellowship program designed to help doctoral students participate in purposeful engagement and public impact.
 Please share your motivations, interests, and potential contributions as a RAISE Fellow.

 In formulating your response, you might reflect on the following prompts, though you do not need to answer each independently: